 The act of capturing impurities from the water as it passes through a layer of sand, gravel and charcoal now called rapid sand filtration.
-Philadelphia first introduced a slow sand filtration process in the early 1900s using sand and gravel only.
+Many cities first used a slow sand filtration process in the early 1900s using sand and gravel only.